-The Company held its annual meeting of stockholders on November 9, 2016.
+The Company held its annual meeting of stockholders on October 17, 2017.
 At the meeting, the Company's shareholders voted to approve the following proposals:

-- 1. The election of three directors in Class II Behnam Movaseghi, Peter Castle, and Randy Hill to hold office until the 2019 Annual Meeting of Stockholders; - 2.
-An amendment to our Certificate of Incorporation, as amended, to change the name of the Company from Vasomedical, Inc. to Vaso Corporation; - 3.
-An advisory vote to approve the compensation of the named executive officers; and, - 4.
-The appointment of Marcum LLP as our independent registered public accountants for the year ending December 31, 2016.
+- 1. The election of two directors in Class III David Lieberman and Jun Ma to hold office until the 2020 Annual Meeting of Stockholders; and, - 2.
+The appointment of Marcum LLP as our independent registered public accountants for the year ending December 31, 2017.